-Intangible assets: avoidance: new measures in FA03/S184: background
+Intangible assets: avoidance: measures in FA03/S184: background

-Changes in June 2003 to FA02/SCH29/PARA111 and related parties rules
+Changes in June 2003 to anti-avoidance and related parties rules

 But it became apparent that tax avoidance schemes were being created which aimed to get existing assets into the new regime by avoidance transactions designed to overcome the protections we had against related party transactions.
-These were clearly avoidance schemes, but, because, after completion, the company would only elect for a 4% allowance, it was thought by scheme vendors that the schemes could not be subject to an avoidance challenge under paragraph 111.
+These were clearly avoidance schemes, but, because, after completion, the company would only elect for a 4% allowance, it was thought by scheme vendors that the schemes could not be subject to an avoidance challenge under PARA111.

 Because of the very large value of existing intangible assets, we could not afford to wait to see if these schemes worked.
 So counter measures were introduced in FA03.
 These strengthened the related party definition in FA02/SCH29/PARA95 (now CTA09/s835) and the anti avoidance rule in PARA111 (now CTA09/S864).
 The position following these counter measures for accounting periods starting on or after 20 June 2003 is as described at CIRD45150 (related parties) and CIRD48150(avoidance).
 But the counter measures may involve re-examining transactions that have taken place in accounting periods ending before 20 June 2003, because for accounting periods commencing on or after 20 June 2003, the new measures are deemed to have always been in force.
 See CIRD48230.